The article has been updated in April of 2026

 Yes, because it may give you an idea of whether you’re getting a refund or end up owing money to the IRS.
 And if owing, then how much.

 However, do not file this draft version with the IRS!
 Many people commit this dangerous mistake.
-They create a tax return based on ballpark guesses, such as – I made approximately $80k in commissions and had approximately $50k in business expenses, so my income was about $30k.
-They send this quick-n-dirty tax return to the IRS, and they plan to fix (“amend”) it later, with the correct numbers.
+They create a tax return based on ballpark guesses, as in – I made approximately $80k in commissions and had approximately $50k in business expenses, so my income was about $30k.
+They send this quick-n-dirty tax return to the IRS, and they plan to fix (“amend”) it later, once they have the real numbers.

 It is a very bad idea, for two reasons.
 First, there is nothing more permanent than temporary.
-Once you send the draft version to the IRS, this very unpleasant task is out of your mind, and I bet you will never force yourself to revisit this already “completed” project.
-In a few months, the IRS computer, noticing that your tax return contains those suspiciously round numbers, will flag you for an audit.
+Once you send a draft version to the IRS, this highly unpleasant chore is out of your mind, and I bet you will never force yourself to revisit this already “completed” project.
+You forgot, but Uncle Sam did not.
+In a few months, the IRS computer will notice your suspiciously round numbers and will flag you for an audit.